jooh/pilab/README.md

 testing.

 ## containers
-Data and metadata are stored together in BaseVolume and MriVolume instances.
+Data and metadata are stored together in Volume classes, which provide a convenient, pandas-like (but not as performant) interface.
 The basic representation of data is 2D (samples by features), and metadata is similarly supported for either dimension.
-A number of flexible methods are available for indexing data according to metadata, and (in the case of MriVolume) for converting samples (1 by nfeatures vectors) to volumetric 3D matrix form, or for writing out to disk as nifti.
+A number of flexible methods are available for indexing data according to metadata, and (in the case of MriVolume) for converting samples (1 by nfeatures vectors) to volumetric 3D matrix form, or for writing out to disk in nifti format.

 This flexibility and metadata support comes at a substantial performance cost.
 Most analysis functions therefore convert the container to a raw